ese3500/final-project-timesink/README.md

 ### 3. Goals

 1. Have digital display with current time and weather (IOT?)
-2. Have automatic dispensers for soap and toothpaste using ultrasonic sensors
+2. Have automatic dispensers for soap using ultrasonic sensors
 3. Have a motion-activated night light
 4. Have a UV light and moisture removal system for toothbrush holder
 5. 4x4 inch maximum base dimensions